nazanin53/nazanin53/README.md

 - 👋 Hi, I’m @nazanin53
-- 👀 I’m interested in learning Data Science
+- 👀 I’m interestedin growing in AI
-- 🌱 I’m currently learning Pyhton
+- 🌱 I’m currently learning machine learning and data science
 - 💞️ I’m looking to collaborate on anything that helpe me to improve programing
 - 📫 How to reach me ...